mattiadg/demo_it-analyze/README.md

 ## Introduction

-`demo-it-analyze` is a toy package attached to an article to show python automation tools for creating environments and building a package.
+`demo-it-analyze` is a toy package attached to the Medium article **Without Further Ado: Automate Dev Environments and Build** to show python automation tools for creating environments and building a package.
 ## Installation

 `demo-it-analyze` is distributed via pypi and can be installed with